AndrewMorelNJ/configure-ad/README.md

 <p>
 Create the Domain Controller VM (Windows Server 2022: Hotpatch) named “DC-1”.

-Make sure your size has at least "2 vCPUs & 8 GiB memory".
+Ensure your size has at least "2 vCPUs & 8 GiB memory" before creation.

-(User: labuser / Password: Password1!)
+Use the following for login (User: labuser / Password: Password1!)
 </p>

 <p>